 Source: Macrotrends.
-Data as of December 2023.
+Data as of February 2025.

-1Kat Hidalgo, "Private Market Investors Plan Bigger Stake in Private Credit," Bloomberg, December 10, 2023.
+&lt;sup>1Kat Hidalgo, "Private Market Investors Plan Bigger Stake in Private Credit," Bloomberg, December 10, 2023.

-In 2023, as buyouts slowed, the increase in dry powder (capital earmarked for private credit) accelerated.
-In 2021, there were 1,496 private loans issued valued at \$248 billion.
-In 2023, the number of privately issued loans totaled at 824 for \$98 billion in value, marking the second consecutive year-over-year decline.
-At the same time, dry powder skyrocketed to \$447 billion as investor demand materially outstripped private loan issuance/supply.
-The ratio of dry powder to deal value in 2023 suggests it will take 4.6 years to deploy committed capital at the current rate of deal execution.
-For comparison, this same ratio averaged 1.5 in the prior 10 years.2
+However, in 2023, as buyouts slowed, the increase in dry powder (capital committed to private credit funds) accelerated.
+Back in 2021, there were 1,496 private loans issued valued at \$248 billion.
+In 2024, the number of privately issued loans totaled at 909 for \$104 billion in value, marking the third consecutive year substantially below 2021 levels.
+At the same time, dry powder remains elevated at \$431 billion as investor demand materially outstripped private loan issuance/supply.
+The ratio of dry powder to deal value in 2024 suggested it would take 4.1 years to deploy committed capital at the current rate of deal execution, only slightly below the year-ago level of 4.6.
+For comparison, this same ratio averaged 1.5 in the prior 10 years.